Aerial view of the outer Great Barrier Reef showing turquoise waters, coral formations and a reef boat, Far North Queensland

 Great Barrier Reef Marine Park Authority

-gbrmpa.gov.au — Official authority managing the reef.
+gbrmpa.gov.au — Official management authority.
 Reef health updates, visitor guidelines, and environmental information.

 Tourism Tropical North Queensland

-tropicalnorthqueensland.org.au — Official regional tourism site with seasonal guides, activities, and accommodation information.
+tropicalnorthqueensland.org.au — Official regional tourism site with seasonal guides, activities and accommodation.

 Bureau of Meteorology — Cairns